SmokinCaterpillar/pypet/doc/source/cookbook/parameter.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Parameters are very restrictive in terms of the data they except.
-The :class:`~pypet.parameter.Parameter` excepts only:
+For example, the :class:`~pypet.parameter.Parameter` excepts only:

     * python natives (int, str, bool, float, complex),